 Malabsorption tests are not specific for celiac disease.
 If done, common findings include steatorrhea of 10 to 40 g/day and abnormal results with d-xylose and (in severe ileal disease) Schilling tests.

-Mortality is 10 to 30% without a gluten-free diet.
-With proper diet, mortality is < 1%, mainly in adults who already have severe disease at diagnosis.
 Complications include refractory disease, collagenous sprue, and intestinal lymphomas.
 Intestinal lymphomas affect 6 to 8% of patients with celiac disease, usually manifesting after 20 to 40 yr of disease.
 The incidence of other GI cancers (eg, carcinoma of the esophagus or oropharynx, small-bowel adenocarcinoma) also increases.
 Adherence to a gluten-free diet can significantly reduce the risk of cancer.

 Treatment is a gluten-free diet (avoiding foods containing wheat, rye, or barley).
-Gluten is so widely used (eg, in commercial soups, sauces, ice creams, hot dogs) that a patient needs a detailed list of foods to avoid.
+Gluten is so widely used (eg, in commercial soups, sauces, ice creams, and hot dogs) that a patient needs a detailed list of foods to avoid.
 Patients are encouraged to consult a dietitian and join a celiac support group.
 The response to a gluten-free diet is usually rapid, and symptoms resolve in 1 to 2 wk.
 Ingesting even small amounts of food containing gluten may prevent remission or induce relapse.

 Small-bowel biopsy should be repeated after 3 to 4 mo of a gluten-free diet.
 If abnormalities persist, other causes of villous atrophy (eg, lymphoma) should be considered.
 Lessening of symptoms and improvement in small-bowel morphology are accompanied by a decrease in AGA and EMA titers.